 Testing results start appearing in the Cambium Reporting System on a rolling basis at the end of April.
 Scores for ELA, math, and science should appear very soon after a test is completed.
-ELA scores could be delayed up to ten (10) business days if a student's essay is routed to hand scoring.
-County and school personnel can access these results and analyze data at the district and school level.
-Printed individual student reports are provided to counties and schools to send home to parents/guardians in August each year.
+ELA scores could be delayed in spring 2024 to allow for scoring calibrations for newly added writing prompts.
+County and school personnel can access these results and analyze data at the county and school level.
+Parents will have access to individual student reports in an online parent portal in August.
+Printed individual student reports and individual video score reports are provided to counties and schools to send home to parents/guardians in August each year.
 Scores are embargoed from public release or discussion until released during the summer by the WVDE.